delving/oscr-data/schemas/schema-comparison.md

 with their schemas from time to time, and has had to make changes in data as a result of fixing them.

+It is also important to realize that it is nearly effortless to expand existing schemas within a running system, and much more difficult to contract them.
+Expanding involves no changes to the data whatsoever.
+This is a hint to start small and expand later.

 ## General Comments about differences

 The derived schemas are intended to be fully exhaustive, describing every aspect of the stored